billynugrahas/oped_quadruped/README.md

 # oped
-oped - Quadruped Controller ROS Package
+oped - Quadruped ROS Package

 OPED is open source development framework for mammal-type quadruped robot using Dynamixel AX-12/AX-18 series.
-This framework is based on champ library [*"𓃡 CHAMP Quadruped Controller ROS Package"*](https://github.com/chvmp/champ).
+This framework is based on champ controller library [*"𓃡 CHAMP Quadruped Controller ROS Package"*](https://github.com/chvmp/champ).

 The software has been modified to control the robot's joints using Dynamixel AX-12/AX-18 series as the actuator. `